 PWS is named after Swiss endocrinologists Andrea Prader, Alexis Labhart, and Heinrich Willi, who were the first to describe the clinical characteristics in 1956.
 Their observations were further developed in the late 1960s and additional characteristics were identified that facilitated differential diagnosis of the disease.
-The clinical manifestations of the disease include multiple numerous implications on metabolic, endocrine, and neurologic systems, along with behavioral and intellectual disabilities.
+The clinical manifestations of the disease include multiple implications on metabolic, endocrine, and neurological systems, along with behavioral and intellectual disabilities.

 Other signs and symptoms of PWS may include:

 Unusually fair skin

 Distinctive facial features such as a narrow forehead, almond-shaped eyes, and a triangular mouth

 Behavioral problems are common and often include temper tantrums, stubbornness, and obsessive-compulsive tendencies.